 \subsection{Natural Language Query Generation}

-For each $\program \in \explorationprograms$, we next generate a plausible natural language question $\query_\program$ to construct an \textbf{exploration corpus} $\exploration:=\{(\query_\program,\program)~\big|~\program \in \explorationprograms\}$ of query-program pairs.
-We generate questions by leveraging the broad-spectrum knowledge from LLM pre-training along with textual descriptions of schema items relevant to each program (see Appendix~\ref{app: schema_supervision}).
-Since we operate in an unsupervised setting, we do not assume access to in-context exemplars, making this task challenging.
-To elicit reliable zero-shot generation, we, therefore, develop two key techniques --- (1) a least-to-most prompting \citep{zhou2023leasttomost} approach that generates outputs for complex programs in a step-by-step manner, and (2) an \textit{inverse-consistency} methodology to re-rank LLM generations by scoring the inverse task of program generation.
+For each $\program \in \explorationprograms$, we next generate a natural language question $\query_\program$ to build an \textbf{exploration corpus} $\exploration:=\{(\query_\program,\program)~\big|~\program \in \explorationprograms\}$ of query-program pairs.
+To generate questions, we prompt an LLM with instructions and textual descriptions of schema items relevant to each program (see~\ref{app: schema_supervision}).
+Generating accurate output without in-context exemplars, however, is challenging.
+To elicit reliable zero-shot generation, we, therefore, utilize two techniques---(1) least-to-most prompting \citep{zhou2023leasttomost}, which generates outputs for complex programs in a step-by-step manner, and (2) a novel \textit{inverse-consistency} method to re-rank LLM generations by scoring the inverse task of program generation.